att/Distributed-Dictionary-Learning/README.md

 * Part 2 is the dictionary update, collaboratively across the sites using inter-site connections specified in the network graph.

-## Overview of Python Source Files
+## Overview of Python source files

 * cloudksvd_syntheticdata_main.py and cloudnnksvd_syntheticdata_main.py - examples of the usage of the distributed/centralized algorithms using synthetic data